 On April 6, 2009, we entered into a mortgage loan in the amount of \$4.0 million related to our headquarters facility in Middletown, Rhode Island.
 The loan term is 10 years, with a principal amortization of 20 years, and the interest rate will be a rate per year adjusted periodically based on a defined interest period equal to the BBA LIBOR Rate plus 2.25 percentage points.
 On June 9, 2011, we entered into an amendment to the mortgage loan, providing for an adjustment of the interest rate from the BBA LIBOR Rate plus 2.25 percentage points to the BBA LIBOR Rate plus 2.00 points.
-Land, building and improvements with an approximate carrying value of \$4.4 million as of June 30, 2012 secure the mortgage loan.
+Land, building and improvements with an approximate carrying value of \$4.4 million as of September 30, 2012 secure the mortgage loan.
 The monthly mortgage payment is approximately \$11,100 plus interest and increases in increments of approximately \$600 each year throughout the life of the mortgage.
 Due to the difference in the term of the loan and amortization of the principal, a balloon payment of \$2.6 million is due on April 1, 2019.
 The loan contains one financial covenant, a Fixed Charge Coverage Ratio, which applies in the event that our consolidated cash, cash equivalents and marketable securities balance falls below \$25.0 million at any time.
-As our consolidated cash, cash equivalents, and marketable securities balance was above \$25.0 million throughout the six months ended June 30, 2012, the Fixed Charge Coverage Ratio did not apply.
+As our consolidated cash, cash equivalents, and marketable securities balance was above \$25.0 million throughout the nine months ended September 30, 2012, the Fixed Charge Coverage Ratio did not apply.
 Under the mortgage loan we may prepay our outstanding loan balance subject to certain early termination charges as defined in the mortgage loan agreement.
 If we were to default on our mortgage loan, the land, building and improvements would be used as collateral.
-As discussed in note 14 to the consolidated financial statements, effective April 1, 2010, in order to reduce the volatility of cash outflows that arise from changes in interest rates, we entered into two interest rate swap agreements that are intended to hedge our mortgage interest obligations by fixing the interest rates specified in the mortgag
+As discussed in note 14 to the consolidated financial statements, effective April 1, 2010, in order to reduce the volatility of cash outflows that arise from changes in interest rates, we entered into two interest rate swap agreements that are intended to hedge our mortgage interest obligations by fixing the interest rates specified in

 We currently have a revolving loan agreement with a bank that provides for a maximum available credit of \$15.0 million and will expire on December 31, 2014.
 We pay interest on any outstanding amounts at a rate equal to the BBA LIBOR Daily Floating Rate plus 1.25%.
 The line of credit contains two financial covenants, a Liquidity Covenant, which requires us to maintain at least \$20.0 million in unencumbered liquid assets, as defined in the loan agreement, and a Fixed Charge Coverage Ratio.
-As of June 30, 2012, we were not in default of either covenant.
-Subject to the terms of the agreement and so long as no event of default has occurred, until September 30, 2012, we have the option of converting up to \$12.0 million of revolving loans into one or more term loans at a floating interest rate equal to LIBOR plus 1.75%.
+As of September 30, 2012, we were not in default of either covenant.
+Subject to the terms of the agreement and so long as no event of default has occurred, until September 30, 2013, we have the option of converting up to \$12.0 million of revolving loans into one or more term loans at a floating interest rate equal to LIBOR plus 1.75%.
 We may terminate the loan agreement prior to its full term without penalty; provided we give 30 days advance written notice to the bank.
-As of June 30, 2012, we had \$7.0 million outstanding under the facility, the repayment of which is due no later than the maturity date of December 31, 2014.
+As of September 30, 2012, we had \$7.0 million outstanding under the facility, the repayment of which is due no later than the maturity date of December 31, 2014.
+These funds were used to finance construction of our new manufacturing facility in Middletown, RI, which was completed in the first quarter of 2012.